Penn Central Transportation Co. v. New York City: Supreme Court decision

 In the United States Supreme Court, Penn Central changed theories.
 Instead of arguing that it was not receiving a reasonable return on its property because of the city regulations, it argued that the regulation took its air rights above Grand Central Terminal, which had been designed to accommodate a twenty-story building on top of it.
 The Supreme Court disagreed and held that under a new taking test that it formulated in this opinion, the economic impact on Penn Central was not severe enough to constitute a taking because Penn Central conceded that it could still continue with its present use whose return was reasonable.
 Thus, the regulation did not interfere with its reasonable investment-backed expectations.
 The court therefore found that the city's restrictions on Grand Central Terminal did not amount to a taking.

 The case is perhaps best summarized in Section II-C of the Opinion of the Court.

 The dissent argued that in this case there was a net transfer from Penn Central to the city.
 The dissent argued that it was not fair to have the entire burden of preserving Grand Central fall on its owners.
 That cost is the opportunity cost of not developing the airspace over the terminal.

 Aftermath

-Penn Central lost its trial, but was in bankruptcy by this time and lacked the funds to maintain Grand Central Terminal, which fell into disrepair.
-Eventually, the Metropolitan Transportation Authority assumed responsibility and restored it at public expense.
+Penn Central lost its trial, but was in bankruptcy by this time and lacked the funds to maintain Grand Central Terminal, which had fallen into disrepair.
+Eventually, the Metropolitan Transportation Authority restored it at public expense.